rchadgonzales/sample-project-d3js/README.md

 # D3 (Data-Driven Documents)

 This is sample project from the [YouTube](https://www.youtube.com/watch?v=fFY3E0PmIxM).
-It includes basic DOM selecting using the D3 JavaScript library.
+It includes basic DOM selecting and bind data using the D3 JavaScript library.

 ### D3